 Hedhikaa means ‘snack’ in English, and there are quite a few that you’ll come across when visiting this place.
 Some of the Maldives’ favourites include bajiya, which is a pastry stuffed with fish, coconuts and onion.
 There’s also kulhi boakiba, which is a deep fried fish cake, and finally, theluli mas, fried fish which is saturated in lime juice and chillies.

 Did you know the Maldives plays host to the world’s largest all-glass underwater restaurant?
 At the Hurawalhi aquarium-style restaurant, not only will you dine five meters below the water’s surface, but you’ll also get unbeatable views of brightly-coloured coral reefs and tropical marine life, too.
 The menu is nothing short of mouth-watering, either.
 For dinner, the menu lists red mullet and Angus beef steak, topped off with berry tarts and piña coladas for dessert.
 You’ll need to make reservations before your visit.

-Stay at the Meeru Island Resort Hotel and you’ll have access to waterside restaurants and pristine beaches.
+Stay at the Meeru Island Resort & Spa and you’ll have access to waterside restaurants and pristine beaches.

 You’ll be surrounded by dolphin and turtle-friendly waters when you stay at the Cinnamon Dhonveli Maldives.

 Morning massages and Champagne paired canapés are just some of the luxury touches at the Olhuveli Beach And Spa Resort.